SahilTChaudhary/Re-Sizeable-Autonomous-Cleaning-Robot/README.md

 **Work Done**

-* Finalized the components and sensors for use in the robot
 * Designed a CAD model using Fusion 360
 * Calculated the Wheel Motor Torque requirements and the Battery Life
 * Conducted a Simulation study in CoppeliaSim (V-REP)